kwittingknitter/fluffy-eureka/service/README.md

 # About

 ## How to run the service

-To run the service:
+With Docker Composes:
 1. Go up a directory `cd ..`
-2. Set environment variable `export MYSQL_PASSWORD=...`
+2. Set environment variables `export DB_USER=.... && export DB_PASSWORD=...`
-3. Running the Docker container: Ensure Docker is running.
+3. Ensure Docker is running.
 Then run `docker compose up --build` if running for the first time or `docker compose up -d`

-Running locally: Set `DATA_PATH`, have mysql running, then run `flask --app service run`.
-If you're running with this set up, use `/data/sessions.json` as `DATA_PATH`.
+Locally:
+1. Follow steps 1-2 above.
+2. Ensure postgres is running.
+Then run `flask --app service/application run` from the topmost directory of the repo.

-## Currently supported retrieval
+## Currently supported
 - Get politician by ID
 - Get politician by name
 e.g. Output for `/politicians/bonamici`